NoahHaile/Blood-ExpertSystem/README.md

 # Blood-ExpertSystem
 Python project using backward-chaining to predict diagnoses of a blood test.
+Project uses PyKE.
+An obscure library but provides an inference engine, a fact base, and its own special syntax.